w3f/Grants-Program/applications/dot_etl.md

 The architecture and process of executing airflow pipelines within GCP composer are fairly well-documented.
 We expect that the infrastructure / architectural components for Dot-ETL will be similar to standard deployments within GCP composer - we are unlikely to require anything truly bespoke.

-The first milestone of the project will focus around blocks and extrinsics in Substrate, and will produce the following tables: blocks, extrinstics/transactions, events, balances.
-Subsequent milestones will engage with parachains within the Polkadot / Kusama ecosystem, particularly those with Defi applications and RWAs (Real-World Assets).  **We believe that providing focus on DeFi activity related to Real World Assets on Google Cloud is the most promising use of public data to attract attention to the Polkadot ecosystem.**
+The first milestone of the project will focus around blocks, extrinsics and events in Substrate, and will produce the same base-level tables (blocks, extrinsics, events).
+Subsequent milestones will propose a means to extract specific extrinsics / events from particular pallets and parachains, with a possible focus on Defi / RWAs.  **We believe that providing focus on DeFi activity related to Real World Assets on Google Cloud is the most promising use of public data to attract attention to the Polkadot ecosystem.**

 We're still investigating the appropriate schema details that will capture data in the most useful /optimal way, but believe that the core tables / schema will be very similar to that of the [Ethereum ETL project](https://ethereum-etl.readthedocs.io/en/latest/).

 There are two main components of the project.
 The first is the configuration of the SubQuery managed node that will index the components of Substrate that we are interested in.
 The second component is the Airflow DAG that will communicate with the SubQuery node via a GraphQL API.
-The DAG will write updates to BigQuery tables.
-This can be customized and extended further.
+The DAG will write updates to underlying formats.
+The initial focus will be on writing to BigQuery tables, but the framework should be written such that other providers / database formats can be accommodated.
+While we may not write drivers / handlers for each provider or database type, the framework will be written in such a way that will allow the community to write specific handlers that can be easily plugged into the existing framework.

 ### Ecosystem Fit